 Brands that remove THC from their final products tend to market their oils as broad-spectrum CBD oils

 While the concentration levels of CBD in these products are highly important, brands that craft and market broad-spectrum CBD oils want consumers to know that their oils still benefit from the natural synergy of other cannabinoids and organic hemp plant compounds.

 By describing their oils as broad spectrum CBD, they’re choosing to make the distinction between broad spectrum, full spectrum and isolate.

 More on why that’s important below.

-What does whole plant mean..?
+What does the whole plant mean..?
 What’s so good about a whole plant CBD tincture..?

 A whole plant extract is just that.
 It’s an oil that has been made using the whole hemp plant.
 Every last bit of it.
 Flowers, leaves, stalks, cannabinoids, terpenes.
 If you can name it, then your whole plant extract will have it.

-Full spectrum oils are always made from whole plant, but what makes a full spectrum product slightly different from a whole plant extract product?
+Full-spectrum oils are always made from the whole plant, but what makes a full spectrum product slightly different from a whole plant extract product?